Photo by Alasdair Elmes on Unsplash

 At the risk of putting too fine a point on the matter, the financial implications of weddings are very, very real.

 The average wedding cost in Canada

 Estimates range that in Canada (at least before the arrival of COVID’s micro weddings), the average wedding costs between $22,000 and $30,000 (slightly more, at around $33,000 in the U.S.).
-Some report that the cost of weddings have doubled in 10 years, while the media annual family income in Canada increased about 26%.
+Some report that the cost of weddings have doubled in 10 years, while the median annual family income in Canada increased about 26%.
 It just doesn’t square: We’re spending heaps of money on weddings that have outpaced our salaries (and for many couples starting their lives together, the ability to buy property together), and what’s more, divorce rates aren’t really budging.
 What is driving all of this hoopla?

 A massive machine called the wedding industry, to the tune of $72 billion globally.
 For couples trying to climb out of the tulle and champagne and keep their heads (and their budgets) straight, they have an uphill battle.
 The pandemic has prompted a reckoning in the sector, with couples opting for smaller, more intimate (and drop dead romantic) nuptials that are high on emotion and easier on the wallet.
 Prioritizing sustainability has couples looking to rent or buy previously loved attire, rather than spring thousands for a gown that will be worn only for a few hours—that’s likely made from a poly (i.e. plastic) blend, that will never, ever decompose, should it end up in a landfill.
 All of these factors, and more, are contributing to a realness and practicality for weddings in general and wedding budgets in particular.

 How to cut wedding costs